 Ten hands shot up.

-What?!
-I gasped.
-These were the loveliest, most well-behaved students on earth!
+These were the loveliest, most well-behaved students I’d ever worked with, so I was surprised.
 “Why did your teacher cane you?”
-I asked, aghast.
+I asked.

 “I was late to class.”

 “I was talking when the teacher was talking.”

 “Where do they hit you when you get caned?”
 I inquired.

 “Oh anywhere,” said Esteria, smiling shyly, “your back, your arms, your buttocks.”

 “What do you think of this practice?”
 I asked.

 “Well, it’s good and bad,” replied Reuben.
 “It’s good, because it really teaches you a lesson, and it keeps the class well-behaved.
 It’s bad because sometimes you are crying so hard afterwards that you cannot concentrate on the lesson.”